rnguyen05/NodeJs-MySql/README.md

     1. List all products for sales
     2. Prompt to get customer purchase by item id and quantity
     3. Display order item on screen to customer
     4. Ask if customer wants to add more items to order.
-If customer response
+If customer responds
+        - Y (Yes) : Repeat steps i -> iv
+        - N (No) : Show customer's order summary

+    ##### I. Manager
+    1. List all products for sales
+    2. Prompt to get customer purchase by item id and quantity
+    3. Display order item on screen to customer
+    4. Ask if customer wants to add more items to order.
+If customer responds
         - Y (Yes) : Repeat steps i -> iv
         - N (No) : Show customer's order summary
 II.
 Manager
     * Display Manager Menu Options
         - View Products for Sale by